mutationpp/Mutationpp/docs/contributing.md

 You can contribute to Mutation++ in two ways:

 1. Reporting issues or suggesting features with the [issue tracker](https://github.com/mutationpp/Mutationpp/issues)
-2. Proposing fixes and code improvements through [pull requests](https://help.github.com/en/articles/about-pull-requests)
+2. Proposing fixes and code improvements through [pull requests](https://help.github.com/en/articles/about-pull-requests).
+See the next section for specifics.

 ## How should I work?